cloudposse/atmos/website/docs/reference/terraform-limitations.md

 :::

 ### **Stage 8:** Team Adoption

+As Terraform use grows within the team, it becomes clear that what facilitated the initial success, is insufficient for the next level of growth and teamwork.
+This stage is a turning point, emphasizing the need for evolved workflows, enhanced collaboration tools, and a more structured approach to managing scalable infrastructure projects.

 1. Change velocity increases dramatically.
 2. Codebase increases in size by 10x (but lots of duplication).